jassellmedina09/CSC212-Trie-Project/README.md

 - sstream (manage strings)

 ## Methods:
-- Trie/Nodes constructor & destructor
+- Trie/Nodes (constructor & destructor)
-- insert
+- insert (insert words into the Trie)
-- insert from file
+- insert from file (insert words from a file)
-- search
+- search (search for a word in the Trie)
-- sort
+- sort (takes all the trie words and sorts them in lexicographical order by iterating through the trie and outputting to a specified file)
-- remove
+- remove (removes a specified word from Trie)
 - generate DOTfile (visualization)